| PTRACE(2) | System Calls Manual | PTRACE(2) |

 first instruction of the new image.
 Also, any setuid or setgid bits on the

-executable being executed will be ignored.PT_DENY_ATTACH
+executable being executed will be ignored.PT_DENY_ATTACHPT_CONTINUE(caddr_t)1 to

 indicate that execution is to pick up where it left off.